 This information will be encrypted and saved in DC04.txt file.

 Once the command is completed successfully move the file C:\DC04.txt to DC04 Server.
-We have moved the file to C: drive of DC04.
+We have already moved the file to C: drive of DC04.

 On DC04 run the following command.